 What Not to Tell the USDA

-For purposes of this exercise, I will address SNAP Violation charge letters that set out a list of transactions and accuse your store of trafficking.
+For purposes of this exercise, I will address SNAP Violation charge letters that set out a list of transactions and accuse your store of trafficking in SNAP benefits.
 The worst thing you can do is to immediately call the USDA.
 Though it is always good with state agencies to call the investigating agent to determine what’s going on, the USDA works differently.
 The Program Specialist (the person whose name and number you received in the SNAP Violation charge letter) is there to collect evidence against you.
 They tend to be very nice, professional people, but they will ask you questions and interpret things that you may say as admissions of guilt.

 They will not try to give you more information or help you with your response.
 They’ll tell you to submit in writing any explanation you think may explain the transactions, and to send them your receipts or invoices.
 That’s it, and I’ve already told you everything they will.